liuzheng/airflow-ansible-provider/README.md

 An Airflow Ansible provider

 ## Getting started
 Please note that this file is no substitute for reading and understanding the Airflow documentation.
-This file is only intended to provide a quick start for the SAS providers.
-Unless an issue relates specifically to the SAS providers, the Airflow documentation should be consulted.
+This file is only intended to provide a quick start for the Ansible providers.
+Unless an issue relates specifically to the Ansible providers, the Airflow documentation should be consulted.

 ### Install Airflow
 Follow instructions at https://airflow.apache.org/docs/apache-airflow/stable/installation/index.html to install Airflow.